mosparo/documentation/docs/3_installation/2_install/2_source.md

 ```
 5. Install all frontend packages
 ```
-npm install
+yarn install
 ```
 6. Generate all frontend resources
 ```
-./node_modules/.bin/encore prod
+yarn encore production
 ```
-7. Open your browser and access the website
+7. Open your browser and access the virtual host (for example, by accessing the subdomain in your browser)
 8. Follow the installation wizard to install mosparo